hubot-friends/hubot-service-discovery/RECONNECTION.md

 ### Adapter Integration

-The ServiceDiscoveryAdapter automatically integrates with the client's reconnection system:
+The DiscoveryServiceAdapter automatically integrates with the client's reconnection system:

 - Configures reconnection options from environment variables
 - Handles reconnection events for logging and monitoring